Navionics/iOS-SDK-Examples/Framework/Readme.txt

-Copy in this folder the NavionicsMobileSDK.framework
+Copy in this folder the NavionicsMobileSDK.xcframework